Improve Liver Health: Whole-Gran Foods & Bitter Vegetables

 - They are high in fiber and folic acid.

-- They contain very little fat or sodium.
+- They contain very little in fat and sodium.

 What bitter vegetables should you be including in your diet?